If you're thinking about hiring a Virtual Assistant, then luckily for you, I’ve done all the legwork!

 So, the first tip is getting cleat on what you will be getting your VA to do.

 A great way to figure this out, is to come up with a ‘Ditch, Delegate, or Do Yourself’ list.
 It’s where you divide your business tasks into three categories.

-🗑 DITCH: the monthly newsletter that isn’t bringing in any referrals.
+🗑 DITCH: the weekly newsletter that isn’t bringing in any referrals.

 👉 DELEGATE to your VA: invoices and expenses.

 👍 DO YOURSELF: social media posting.

 It’s great practice – for every hire you make, not just a VA – to do these two things before you recruit:

 ✅ 1.
 Figure out your ‘absolute yes’ list.
 In other words, the handful of things you want your VA to have, or be able to do.
 For example, you might want your VA to be able to write well.
 Or perhaps, to be able respond to your clients within two working hours.

 ✅ 2.
 Identify your ‘deal-breakers’.
 You know, those things you simply won’t compromise on.